 The dress code is casual and family-friendly with an upscale and elegant feel.
 I recommend sitting on the back porch and getting there in time to see the sunset over the harbor.
 It’s breathtaking, hot, but breathtaking and worth it!

 Actually, this restaurant is outside the city limits of Destin, but not a long drive.
 If you’re staying in Destin, you’ll enjoy the beautiful drive down the scenic coast.

-Fish Out of Water is simply one of the best restaurants that I’ve dined.
+Fish Out of Water is simply one of the best restaurants that I’ve dined at.
 The view is beautiful.
 Professional and friendly staff.
-Great organic farm-to-table philosophy and perfect if you have food allergies.
+Great organic farm-to-table philosophy and is perfect if you have food allergies.

 Read Visit South Walton Blogging Beach Retreat for more on this amazing restaurant!